Wisadell/HeavyIndustryMod/README.md

 # Heavy Industry
 ### Heavy Industry IS IN A PRE-RELEASE STATE RIGHT NOW - BROKEN, UNFINISHED OR UNBALANCED CONTENT MAY BE PRESENT!
+### Only supports Mindustry versions be-25383 and above.
+If you need to experience it in advance, please download this version of Mindustry to play.
 - Mindustry Heavy Industry Java Mod
 - English | [中文](README_zh_CN.md)
 - Github : https://github.com/Wisadell/HeavyIndustryMod